Assisted house sales: What are they and how do assisted sales work?

 • Renovation expenses

-It’s also great for those who are trying to part with property that has structural problems or any other issue that would otherwise make it difficult to sell quickly for a good price.
+It’s also great for those who are trying to part with a property that has structural problems or any other issue that would otherwise make it difficult to sell quickly for a good price.

 .